bernie-skipole/pi02/README.md

 # README #

 This project is intended to be a general purpose web service which will run on a Raspberry pi, and is a basis for future projects.
-It presents a web service displaying basic password authenticated output controls, and lists inputs.
+It presents a web service requiring password authentication to control outputs, and list inputs.

 The code is developed using the skipole web framework - see http://skipole.ski

 Note: Raspberry Pi is a trademark of the Raspberry Pi Foundation, this project, and the skipole web framework, is not associated with any Raspberry Pi products or services.

-Initially the project is set with example inputs and outputs, and username 'admin' password 'password'.
+Initially the project is set with example inputs and outputs, and password 'password'.

 You will need the python3 version of rpi.gpio